torquefi/torque_docs/docs/overview/04_rewards.md

 <details>
 <summary>FX Trading</summary>
 <div>
-Earn 0.25% of trade volume in TORQ tokens for every FX trade you make.
-Trading is the core use case of Torque, making these rewards feel organic and natural.
-As you build volume, you'll qualify for tier multipliers that boost all your rewards across the ecosystem.
+Earn 0.25% of volume for every FX trade you make.
+As you build volume, you'll qualify for multipliers.
 </div>
 </details>

 <details>
 <summary>Payment Processing</summary>
 <div>
-Earn 0.1% of payment volume in TORQ for processing payments through TorquePayments.
+Earn 0.1% of volume for processing payments through Torque Payments.
 Whether you're making crypto-to-crypto payments, donations, or using BNPL services, you'll earn rewards for every transaction processed through the Torque ecosystem.
 </div>
 </details>

 <details>
 <summary>Liquidity Provision</summary>
 <div>
-Earn 0.5% of your provided liquidity in TORQ tokens.
-Liquidity providers directly enable the ecosystem and receive the highest activity score points (+15), making this one of the most valuable ways to contribute to and earn from the Torque protocol.
+Earn 0.5% of volume for providing liquidity.
+LPs directly enable the ecosystem and receive the highest activity score points (+15), making this one of the most valuable ways to contribute to and earn from the Torque protocol.
 </div>
 </details>